 For those who are technical and want a low cost, high power solution, Digital Ocean can be a fantastic solution.
 You will need a technical background, or someone familiar with Linux servers and command lines in order to make the most of Digital Ocean’s hosting.
 We like Digital Ocean purely on the cost and ease of getting a Droplet (a server space) up and running.
 It can be great for quick tests or short term projects that need a web host.

-Migrating From One Web Server to Another Web Server
+Migrating From One Web Host to Another Web Host

 What to know, before you migrate